Trinity College Dublin Undergraduate

-Trinity College Dublin (TCD) is recognised internationally as Ireland’s premier university and as one of the world's leading research-intensive universities.
+Trinity College Dublin is recognised internationally as Ireland’s premier university and as one of the world's leading research-intensive universities.
 Founded in 1592 on the general pattern of the ancient colleges at Oxford and Cambridge, it is the oldest university in Ireland and one of the older universities of Western Europe.
 Students benefit from a scholar teacher model where they have the opportunity of being taught by world-leading experts in their field.